 Abdur Rahman received an annual subsidy from the British, but refused their military assistance when Afghan and Russian troops skirmished over a disputed section of their common border.
 His policy was to remain both as friendly and as distant with his powerful neighbors as diplomatically possible.
 It is under his reign, in 1893, that the so-called Durand Line was fixed, which currently forms the border between Afghanistan and Pakistan.

 The map — a rare example of native Afghan cartography — reflects that balancing act.
 It is anchored on five prominent fortresses and dotted with rural villages, winding roads, coursing rivers, and farmers working their fields.

 A translation for the legends beneath the fortresses is not provided, but perhaps it’s not a stretch to think that the central one is the capital, Kabul.
 The map is “occidented”: Its top points (roughly) toward the west, i.e., towards Persia.
 Turkestan, part of the Russian Empire, is to the right (north); China is below (east); and India, part of the British Empire, to the left (south).

-A copy of this map, photozincographed at the offices of the Survey of India in Calcutta in the late 19th century, is on sale at London mapsellers Jonathan Potter, which provides a partial translation for the texts filling out the map in each of the four corners.
+A copy of this map, photozincographed at the offices of the Survey of India in Calcutta in the late 19th century, was sold at UK map sellers Jonathan Potter, who provided a partial translation for the texts filling out the map in each of the four corners.

 Other contributions to the translation of the texts are very welcome.

-Many thanks to Jonathan Potter, who provided the image for the map, on sale here.
+Many thanks to Jonathan Potter, who provided the image for the map.